sakihiwe news

 6:00 PM: Adrian Sutherland

-The 2020 edition of the sākihiwē festival also includes a new conference, entitled sākihiwē music mentors, which will help Indigenous artists and managers connect with knowledgeable colleagues so they can strengthen their release plans for Australia, Aotearoa (New Zealand), and Canada and build relationships with the pow wow community. registration is free and all the panel discussions, interviews, and one-on-one meetings will occur over Zoom (register here).
+The 2020 edition of the sākihiwē festival also includes a new conference, entitled sākihiwē music mentors, which will help Indigenous artists and managers connect with knowledgeable colleagues so they can strengthen their release plans for Australia, Aotearoa (New Zealand), and Canada, and build relationships with the pow wow community.
+Registration is free and all the panel discussions, interviews, and one-on-one meetings will occur over Zoom (register here (opens in new tab)).

-The sākihiwē festival moved the majority of its programming online this summer and the songwriter concerts featuring William Prince, Samantha Crain, Rey Zaragoza, Andrina Turrenne, Jay Gilday, Don Amero, and many others are available on the festival's YouTube channel (watch here).
+The sākihiwē festival moved the majority of its programming online this summer and the songwriter concerts featuring William Prince, Samantha Crain, Rey Zaragoza, Andrina Turrenne, Jay Gilday, Don Amero, and many others are available on the festival's YouTube channel (watch here (opens in new tab)).

-About the sākihiwē festival
+About the sākihiwē Festival

 The sākihiwē festival was launched in 2009 as Aboriginal Music Week to develop Indigenous youth as an audience for live music.
 The festival presents between 20 and 30 First Nation, Metis, Inuit, Native American, and Indigenous music acts each year.
 It is held in Treaty One Territory and is produced by Aboriginal Music Manitoba (AMM).